-Chew, spit tobacco, chewing tobacco, chaw, dip, and plug.
-These all refer to the same thing- smokeless tobacco.
-And, just because it’s smokeless doesn’t mean it’s harmless.
+Chew, spit tobacco, chewing tobacco, snuff, chaw, dip, and plug are just a few of the names for smokeless tobacco.
+Just because it’s smokeless doesn’t mean that it’s harmless.

 While any type of tobacco is bad for your teeth, there are some unique short term effects of chewing tobacco.
 Some of these include:

 - Your clothes can become stained